NMBURobotics/vox_nav/docs/CONCEPT_README.md

 ## VOX_NAV Concepts;

 * This project's main use case is navigation of a mobile robot in rough outdoor environments.
-Although the framework allows to add navigation capablities for other robots since the envoirment representation and planners are abstarct.
+Though the framework allows to add navigation capabilities for other robots since the envoirnment representation and planners are abstarct.

-* Planning of vox_nav heavily relies on OMPL, we provide SE2, Elevation, SE3 planners.
-Planners can also be asjusted for Ackermaan type robots with DUBINS AND REEDS-SHEEP.
+* Planning of vox_nav heavily relies on OMPL, we provide SE2, Elevation, SE3 planners among others.

-* It is commonly accepted that there is no universal approach that can address the navigation needs of all robot platforms.
+* It is commonly accepted that there is no universal approach that can address the navigation needs of all robot platforms particularly in dynamic outdoors.
 A number of established architectures have been developed based on the publish-subscribe and action-client paradigms employed by Robot Operating System (ROS) middleware.
 Extending on these developments, vox_nav presents a novel robotic software architecture that enables seamless integration of different robotics software components, such as Planning, Control, and Perception.
 The presented architecture is designed to ensure the autonomous navigation of a mobile robot operating in uneven outdoor terrains, while also supporting indoor environments with appropriate customization.

 ![Screenshot](pics/framework.png)